 If you want to register for the GED test, you need to do it online at the website GED.com.
 First, you have to create your account, and then you will be able to schedule your test.

-Here you will also find GED test locations and test dates.
-GED testing is usually taking place in community colleges or adult education centers and online GED testing is also available for qualifying candidates.
+If you create your account with GED.com, you will also find GED test locations and test dates.
+GED testing is usually taking place in community colleges or adult education centers, and online GED testing is also available for qualifying candidates.